top of page

 Days 1-3: Bainbridge, Sequim, Port Angeles, Olympic National Park

 During the next day you can get a feel for the water by jumping into Devil's Punchbowl swimming hole along the Spruce railroad hiking trail.
 This is dog-friendly too!
-I don't recommend the Sol Du hot springs; i've been to a lot of spas and this was one of the worst i've ever been to; they didn't even provide soap to rinse off or towels.
+I don't personally recommend the Sol Du hot springs if you're a huge spa enthusiast like me.
+It is kid-friendly which could sway some families one way or the other.
+They didn't provide soap to clean off or towels, so it's just very bare minimum amenities.
+I'm sure it'd be nice in the winter though if that's all you have to do.

 Day 3-4: Neah Bay, Cape Flattery